Topics

 Student group health care plan

-Your university or college usually has a contract with a health insurance provider for group health insurance.
-The cost to participate in this program will be outlined in your student fees.
+Your university or college would typically have a contract with a health insurance provider for group health insurance.
+The cost of participating in this program will be outlined in your student fees.
 If you are an international student, this program may be mandatory.

 Emergency travel medical plan